Latest city break offers

 Popular city break destinations include the likes of Paris, Berlin and Rome, however, have you thought about a city break in a smaller, undiscovered city?
 Why not try Split in Croatia or Seville in Spain?
 Or perhaps you want to combine your break in a historic city with something a little more contemporary or adventurous?
 Read on for our favourite city break destinations.

-While a bit of a cliche for a city break, Barcelona offers a great deal more than what you might expect.
+While a bit of a cliche, Barcelona city breaks offer a great deal more than what you might expect.
 Granted, the sights and attractions, like the Sagrada Familia and Gothic Quarter are incredibly fascinating to learn about, however, you can combine it with a day or two on the beach, or head inland for some stunning hiking options, like a walk to the Monserrat Monastery.

 Munich is another great destination for a getaway.
 Famous for it's annual Oktoberfest celebrations (which can be an incredibly fun experience), there's a lot more to this city.
 Take in the numerous beer halls and cafes, admiring the architecture, but be sure to head further out and explore places like Neuschwanstein Castle close to the Austrian border, made famous for it's stunning location and feature in the film Chitty Chitty Bang Bang.